Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-broken-time.md

 exactly what we do.

 - There's a chance to get at least 8 keycards when you need only 1.
+- When going to the back of the lobby, there's 6 guards if you activate time dilation, but 2 vanish into thin air very quickly.
 - A mech falls from the sky ala "The Heist" quest when entering the elevator.
 - One elevator is labeled as "-2 Parking" as if we're at the megabuilding, despite taking us to netrunner operations.